 There are many contributing factors to restless sleep.
-Some medical reasons include a diagnosis of insomnia or sleep apnea by a physician, other medical issues that can include sleeplessness as a symptom, and taking medications that can cause restlessness at night or induce sleepiness during the day, which can lead to sleeplessness at night.
+Some medical reasons include a diagnosis of insomnia or sleep apnea by a physician, other medical issues that can consist of sleeplessness as a symptom, and taking medications that can cause restlessness at night or induce sleepiness during the day leading to insomnia at night.

-However, there are some not-so-good sleep hygiene habits that we unknowingly bring onto ourselves.
-Such as checking emails and social media before bedtime, eating too close to bedtime, or not sticking to a consistent sleep schedule.
+However, we unknowingly bring some not-so-good sleep hygiene habits onto ourselves, such as checking emails and social media before bedtime, eating too close, or not sticking to a consistent sleep schedule.

-The amount of money spent per year on over-the-counter and prescription sleep aids is staggering: approximately over 30 billion dollars.
-This number is expected to continue to grow as more people become desperate for some sleep.
+The amount of money spent yearly on over-the-counter and prescription sleep aids is staggering: approximately 30 billion dollars.
+This number is expected to grow as more people become desperate for sleep.

-So what can you do to get better quality sleep without having to resort to sleep aids?
+So what can you do to get better quality sleep without sleep aids?